yanxinzhangcs/ChampSim_checkpoint/rl_controller/README.md

   `bin/champsim_rl_llc-replacement-srrip_l2c-prefetcher-next_line`).
 If
   you change module code, remove the corresponding binary to force a rebuild.
+- Two policy options exist out of the box: `--agent random` samples uniformly, while `--agent epsilon_greedy` (default) keeps running action-value averages and explores with probability `--epsilon`.
+- The controller keeps track of the trace offset: each step fast-forwards by the cumulative `warmup + resume + window` instructions consumed so far, then restores the prior cache checkpoint before running the next window.
-- Replace the default `RandomAgent` with your own agent to perform online learning.
-Each `RunResult` includes a feature vector you can feed into an RL algorithm.
+- Each `RunResult` exposes a feature vector so you can plug in richer RL algorithms (contextual bandits, actor-critic, etc.) with minimal wiring.